 Introduction to Creative Project Management: Beginner's Guide

-Project management has significantly evolved, transitioning away from the rigid structures that were previously utilised.
 As creative projects become increasingly common, it is important to adopt a project management style that aligns with these demands.
-Project managers must embrace creative processes that allow for flexibility and adaptability to ongoing changes.
+This management style must embrace creative processes that allow for flexibility and adaptability to ongoing changes.

-Creative teams thrive better in an environment where they can brainstorm and grow their ideas freely.
-Hence, they need a team leader who understands the controlled chaos of a creative team so they can focus their energy on creating and executing.
+Moreover, creative teams thrive better in an environment where they can brainstorm and grow their ideas freely.
+Hence, they need a project management for creatives that works with controlled chaos so they can focus their energy on creating and executing.

 What is Creative Project Management?